 As mentioned at the beginning of this post, one of the reasons why we begin to get demotivated in the first place is because we’re not seeing the results we’re looking for.
 I think that as soon as we start seeing more results, the motivation comes back because there are numbers to back up our hard work.

-That being said, here are a few links that you can check out for effective ways to promote your blog posts:
+That being said, here are a few links that you can check out to effectively promote your blog posts and get more readers:

 - Aspiring Bloggers – How to Promote Your Blog Posts: 14 Methods That Guarantee Traffic